RTcmix/rtcmix.github.io/reference/scorefile/reset.md

 ### Arguments

-  - *sample\_rate*
+  - *update\_rate*
-    Any number, floating point or integer represetig how many times/second the control/envelope (pfield) information will be updated during note execution.
+    Any number, floating point or integer represeting how many times/second the control/envelope (pfield) information will be updated during note execution.
+Values greater than the current sampling rate will produce unpredictable results.

 -----